Popular: CRM, Project Management, Analytics

 For readers who only want to open a story without appearing in the viewer list, IgAnony and StoriesIG cover that basic job with minimal friction.
 Neither tries to unlock private content, which is a positive trust signal.

-DolphinRadar is among the largest free anonymous story viewers by traffic.
-The basic viewer is genuinely free and immediate, while a paid Social Insights subscription unlocks story archives and deeper tracking.
-It fits users who may later want analytics alongside viewing.
+How it performs: The basic viewer is genuinely free and loads quickly, while a paid Social Insights subscription unlocks story archives and deeper tracking.
+Reliability is rated high.
+The model is essentially a free entry point that funnels interested users toward analytics features.

 For saving and archiving rather than one-time viewing, Dumpor and iGram-style viewers focus on downloading stories and highlights for offline reference.
 Performance can be inconsistent during peak times, so they work best as a secondary tool.